 The dropped elbow with the fingertips pointed forward is not good and the most potentially damaging due to internal rotation.
 This can be problematic to the upper shoulder at the rotator cuff.
 If the swimmer lets the hand get in front on his elbow and pulls with force, it could potentially injure the rotator cuff.

 Figure 7 – avoid pointing fingertips inward or hands crossing midline.

 Figure 8 – Avoid pointing fingers and forearm outward, which puts stress on shoulders.

 Figures 9, 10 & 11 illustrate the ideal pulling position with a high elbow catch, fingertips & forearm pointed at the bottom of the pool (or floor), and as you pull back, the armpit closes shut.

-To watch all 5 parts of the Swim Clinic on video, click on the links below:
+To view all 5 parts of the Swim Clinic, click on the links below:

 Bio: Coach Karlyn Pipes is an excellent and very popular swim technique coach.
 She practices what she coaches as an accomplished Masters Swimming World Record Holder.
 She has an appetite for success and it shows.
 Voted one of the top ten masters swimmers of all-time, she holds over 200+ FINA Masters World records, of which 47 are still current.
 In early 2017, she broke six more FINA Masters World Records while competing in Europe.

 Karlyn travels the world teaching swimmers and triathletes of every age and ability “how to swim faster with less effort”.
 She runs swim technique clinics and camps through her business Aquatic Edge, located in beautiful Kona, Hawaii.
 Recently, Karlyn was inducted into the International Swimming Hall Of Fame in 2015 and has released her new book, The Do-Over.
 We are proud to be associated with Karlyn and we commend her on all that she has accomplished throughout her swimming & coaching career.